 In addition to providing pension benefits, the County provides certain health insurance benefits to retired employees and survivors under its self-insured health program.
 Substantially all of the County's employees may become eligible for these benefits if they reach normal retirement age while working for the County.
-As of the end of the year, there were 4,100 retirees and survivors receiving these benefits.
-In 2007, the County began amortizing the long-term, actuarially determined, liability for providing benefits to retirees.
-The County will recognize this liability over a thirty-year period.
+As of the end of the year, there were 4,190 retirees and survivors receiving these benefits.

-Additional information on the County's retirement and postemployment benefits can be found in Note 10 to the financial statements.
+Additional information on the County's retirement and postemployment benefits can be found in Note 9 to the financial statements.